199911/hls-video-sharing/PITCHME.md

 Note:

-- Encode ~= compile
+- Encoding is similar to compiling source code to binary
     - reduce raw video file size
+    - reduce deplay cause by network
-- Transcode ~= transpile
+- Transcode is similar to transpile source code from a specific language to another language
     - covert video to a more comment format, for backward compatibility
     - translate from one format to another
-- Encode & Transcode may change the quality
+- Encode & Transcode may decrease the quality of video

 +++